sdiehl/zero-to-qed/docs/src/17_verification.md

 {{#include ../../src/ZeroToQED/StackMachine.lean:step}}
 ```

 Every branch in the Rust `match` corresponds to a branch in the Lean `match`.
 The underflow checks are identical.
 The stack operations map directly.
-This is not an independent specification; it is the Rust code written in Lean syntax.
+It is the Rust code written in Lean syntax.

 We also define execution functions: